Francis235/mobvoi-mcp/README.md

 ## What can Mobvoi MCP do?

-Mobvoi TTS MCP currently supports the following functions:
+Mobvoi MCP currently supports the following functions:

 1. Voice Clone: Clone the voice according to the URL audio file link or the local audio file provided by you, and return the speaker ID.
 You can use this speaker ID to generate speech.
 2. Speech Synthesis: You can specify the speaker ID to generate speech from the specified text content.
 In addition, you can also adjust speech attributes such as speech speed and volume.
 For detailed information, please refer to the documentation of our [Mobvoi Sequence Monkey open platform TTS part](https://openapi.moyin.com/document?name=%E8%AF%AD%E9%9F%B3%E5%90%88%E6%88%90%EF%BC%88TTS%EF%BC%89).